pigoz/mplayer2/DOCS/man/en/mplayer.rst

     have specified cache settings that require time for the initial cache fill, then the buffered audio may run out before playback of the new file can start.

+    *NOTE*: The audio device is opened using parameters chosen according to the first file played and is then kept open for gapless playback.
+    This means that if the first file for example has a low samplerate then the following files may get resampled to the same low samplerate, resulting in reduced sound quality.
+If you play files with different parameters, consider using options such as ``--srate`` and ``--format`` to explicitly select what the shared output format will be.

 --mixer=<device>
     Use a mixer device different from the default ``/dev/mixer``.
 For ALSA this